asanlua/percentilefilter/README.md

 - Order the data structure (a list).
 - Print the result, selecting the values between the percentile limits.

 The process always prints the time invested in each step, and we can see that the third one is almost negligible compared with the other two.
-In the final version, for a 120 MB file, the first step takes around 1000 ms, 400 ms the second, and less than 100 ms the third one.

 Thus, the major improvements should be done reading and creating the list and ordering the list.